 Nothing spurs urgent action more than a concrete deadline.
 The fear of missing out (FOMO) kicks in when we realize that our desired object is moving out of our reach.
-Even habitual procrastinators are not immune to the lure of deadlines.
+Even habitual procrastinators are not immune to the lure of last chances.

 There are a few ways you can go about adding a purchase deadline to your emails:

 - Offer ends on MM/DD/YYYY at 12:00 am